Short courses - Natural Healthcare College

 Short courses

-Get a taster of the Natural Healthcare College
+Take a short taster naturopathy course with the Natural Healthcare College

 .

-We have three great introductory courses for those who want a taste of natural therapies without committing to an expensive course and who particularly would like self-help tips for your own personal interest.
+We have three great introductory courses for those who want a taste of a naturopathy course and who particularly would like self-help tips for your own personal interest.

 Each course consists of two modules with an optional homework assignment.
-If this is completed within six months we award a Completion Certificate.
+We award a Completion Certificate if you complete this within six months.

 Nutrition for You – An Introduction to Naturopathic Nutrition £125

-Many of today’s common health issues are created by a remarkable number of similar weaknesses in the body.
+Many of today’s common health issues result from a remarkable number of similar weaknesses in the body.
 One factor in our daily lives that affects us all is our diet.
-With so much publicity in the media it would be hard for anyone to escape the frequently ‘headline-grabbing’ revelations of the impact of ‘unhealthy eating’.
+With so much publicity in the media it would be hard for anyone to escape the frequently ‘headline-grabbing’ revelations about ‘unhealthy eating’.
 Over 2000 years ago in Ancient Greece, Hippocrates (acknowledged as the Father of Modern Medicine) said ‘Let food be your medicine and let medicine be your food’.
-This is a philosophy that’s as valid today as it was long ago, as without appropriate nutrition the body will not be able to thrive.
+This philosophy is as valid today as it was then.
+Without appropriate nutrition, bodies cannot thrive.

 Inappropriate diet and/or lifestyle can contribute to many of today’s common health issues.
-Disorders covered include digestive problems such as indigestion, constipation and diarrhoea; low energy levels; reducing the risk of premature ageing; nutritional approaches to alleviating symptoms associated with PMT and the menopause; the relationship between diet and stress; low immunity; weight control problems.
+This course includes digestive problems such as indigestion, constipation and diarrhoea; low energy levels; reducing the risk of premature ageing; nutritional approaches to alleviating PMT and menopause symptoms; the relationship between diet and stress; low immunity, and weight control problems.

-This course will introduce you to the amazing scope appropriate nutritional intake can offer, helping us to live a healthy life.
+This introductory naturopathy course will show you the difference appropriate nutritional intake makes, helping us to live a healthy life.
 Nutrition is a truly amazing subject: not only is it relevant in terms of our current health, but it is usually the best form of preventative medicine.

 Naturopathy for You – An introductory guide to naturopathic self-help £125